Common Skin Problems in Children

 Eczema tends to be more common in children but can continue into adulthood.
 In 8 out of 10 cases, atopic eczema occurs before a child reaches the age of five.

 Eczema is largely genetic and often runs in families.
 Studies have even shown that in 60% of cases, children whose parents have eczema will also develop symptoms.

 Symptoms are more likely to occur in people who have allergies.
 In fact, studies of children and young people with atopic eczema found that between 35% and 70% also had a food allergy.

-Unfortunately, although we understand the triggers, the exact cause of atopic eczema is unknown.
-Common triggers that induce itchiness, rashes and other symptoms in sufferers include:
+Although we know the triggers of Eczema, the exact cause of atopic eczema is still unknown.
+Common triggers that induce itchiness, rashes and other symptoms in sufferers can include: